Uniform hyperbolicity in nonflat billiards: Jacobi fields

 Thus:

 and since $u = \dot y / y$,

 \end{proof}

-In particular, positively curved walls decrease the value of $u$ (and tend to make the Jacobi field converge), just as the positive curvature of a Riemannian manifold.
-Likewise, negatively curved walls make the quantity $u$ increase, as the negative curvature of a manifold.
+In particular, positively curved walls decrease the value of $u$ (and tend to make the Jacobi field converge), just as the positive curvature of a Riemannian surface.
+Likewise, negatively curved walls make the quantity $u$ increase, as the negative curvature of a surface.